-After successfully buffing your car, it’s time to mask it for the fresh paint to come in.
+After successfully buffing your car, its time to mask it with fresh paint.
 Cover all regions surrounding the painting surface using plastic sheeting or newspaper.
 Also, use low-adhesive tapes to cover the edges of the car.
-You need to be very calculative of your taping as it can save you so much messy work after painting.
+Pay attention and take extra time with your taping, as it can save you so much messy work after painting.

-If you are going to paint the car’s back panels, you have to cover the windows, trunk, and back panels.
-In addition, we advise you to take the car outside or even have it parked on the top of a condemned rag or dropcloth.
+If you paint the cars back panels, you must cover the windows, trunk, and back panels.
+In addition, we advise you to take the car outside or have it parked on top of a condemned rag or drop cloth.

 Begin to paint

 Finally, using the airbrush, keep your hand 15 to 20 cm (6 to 8 inches) away from the vehicles surface.
 Then, press the paints trigger to spray on the vehicle.
 Ensure to sway your hand sideways until you get balanced paint coverage.

 To get a professional airbrush outlook, it is recommended to use stencils, tape, and plastic sheeting.

 Make a finished painted product by sealing it with a clear coat.

 Also Read: How Long Does It Take to Paint a Bumper?